ADA-GWU/3-concurrency-FaridAliyev/README.md

 Before you run the code, ensure you have met the following requirements:

 - Have Java installed on your system
-- The java code is written using the `jdk version 17`.
+- The java code is written using `jdk version 17`.
 Use the same version to prevent potential errors that may arise due to version mismatch.

 ## Project Structure